N. Korea Sends More Balloons As Kims Sister Warns Of new Counteraction - UrduPoint

 N. Korea Sends More Balloons As Kim's Sister Warns Of 'new Counteraction'

-Seoul, (APP - UrduPoint / Pakistan Point News - 10th Jun, 2024) North Korea sent hundreds more trash-carrying balloons over the border, Seoul's military said Monday, after Kim Jong Un's powerful sister warned of further responses if the South keeps up its "psychological warfare".
+Seoul, (APP - UrduPoint / Pakistan Point News - 10th Jun, 2024) North Korea has sent hundreds more trash-carrying balloons toward South Korea, Seoul's military said Monday, after Kim Jong Un's powerful sister warned of further response if the South keeps up its "psychological warfare".

 In recent weeks, North Korea has sent hundreds of balloons into the South, carrying trash like cigarette butts and toilet paper, in what it calls retaliation for balloons laden with anti-Pyongyang propaganda floated northwards by activists in the South, which Seoul legally cannot stop.